au-ts/microkit_tutorial/website/src/part1.md

 will send data to.
 The serial server then is the one actually talking to the serial device.
 The serial device that we will be using is called a Universal Asynchronous Receiver-Transmitter (UART).

-Below is a diagram of what we will end up with by the end of this part[^1]:
+Below is a diagram of what we will end up with by the end of this part[^mmio]:

 <!-- In implementing Wordle we will need to be able to both receive serial input and produce serial output.
 This is so we can have a client that receives characters on input and outputs an ASCII interface for the player to use.
 Our initial goal will be to have a "serial server" that will facilitate reading and writing characters using the UART. -->